 Councillors, Officers and members of the public can suggest a topic for the Committee to scrutinise.
-Members of the public can submit their suggestions via the e-form on the Council's website.
 Topics can also be referred to the Overview and Scrutiny Committee by the Executive or Council.

 Recent changes in legislation also make it possible for Councillors to refer matters to scrutiny through what is called a 'Councillor Call for Action' (CCfA).
 More information on this is provided in section 5 of this toolkit.